veysiadn/IgHEtherCATImplementation/README.md

      uname -v
  ### -----------------------------------------------------------------------------------------------------------------
  ### If your system doesn't start after building, check this thread [Compressing initramfs](https://stackoverflow.com/questions/51669724/install-rt-linux-patch-for-ubuntu) and apply steps below.
-  After installing the new kernel, I got into a kernel panic.
-The problem was that the initrd image was too big.
-I solved that with:
   Restart your computer start with non-rt kernel.
 Open your terminal:
   ### Step 1 - Strip the kernel modules